Pooyaknon/MANOWDENG_/z_README.md

 # MANOWDENG_

+This is a Network's project that made by Java.

-run only HomeUI and VoiceServer.java
+run only HomeUI.java

 ลบไฟล์   del /s *.class

-รัน
+Hoe to run on terminal
 javac *.java
 java A_HomeUI

-noon